cdcarson/frieda/README.md

 #### `json`
 By default MySQL `json` columns are typed as `unknown`.
-You can overcome this by providing a type using the `@json(MyType)` type annotation. `MyType` may ether be an inline type (in valid typescript) or an import.
+You can overcome this by providing a type using the `@json(MyType)` type annotation, in which `MyType` is an inline type (in valid typescript) or an imported type.
 Examples

 ```sql
 -- An inline type.
 Must be valid typescript.